sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 35. Explain OSINT

-**Open Source Intelligence** (OSINT) is a type of reconnaisance of the target that is available on public sources and on the internet.
+**Open Source Intelligence** (OSINT) is a type of reconnaissance of the target that is available on public sources and on the internet.
 This can also be considered as collection of data about the target through Google Hacking, gathering DNS and other information through websites like Shodan, Netcraft. etc.

 ### 36. List some pointers for a Mobile Threat Model.